rhomobile/rhomobile-docs/docs/en/edge/guide/newORM_ruby.md

       #=> "Entertainment"

 #### Using Property Bag Models
-To use a property bag model, simply generate a new model with some attributes:
+To use a Property Bag model, simply generate a new model with some attributes:

     :::term
     $ rhodes model product name,brand,price,quantity,sku

-This will generate a file called `product.rb` which looks like:
+This will generate a file called `product.rb` that looks like this:

     :::ruby
     class Product